Corey Webster: Professional career

-New York Giants

 2007

 In 2007, Webster was limited to special teams duty or even inactive after starting the first few weeks after what was seen as a widely poor performance in the Giants opening weeks of the season.
 Later on in the season, he had a good game against the Buffalo Bills in week 16, which was a precursor to his playoff success.
 He had an interception and a touchdown against the Bills.
 In the Wild Card Playoff game against the Tampa Bay Buccaneers, he intercepted Jeff Garcia in the end zone.
 He also recovered a fumble by Buccaneers returner Micheal Spurlock at the beginning of the second half.
 This turnover set up a Giant field goal.
 In the NFC divisional Playoff game, he came up with near shutdown defense on All-Pro Terrell Owens.
-He also made what turned out to be the game-winning interception against the Green Bay Packers in the NFC Championship game, sending the Giants to Super Bowl XLII.
+He also made what turned out to be the game-winning interception against the Green Bay Packers in the 2007 NFC Championship Game, sending the Giants to Super Bowl XLII.
 This turned out to be Brett Favre's last pass as a Packer.

 2008

 In Super Bowl XLII, Webster provided a huge performance through the first three quarters.
-However, on the go-ahead Patriots scoring drive, he fell down, which allowed New England Patriots receiver Randy Moss to score an easy touchdown on a key third down play, putting the Patriots up 14-10 with less than three minutes to go in the game.
+However, on the go-ahead Patriots scoring drive, he fell down, which allowed New England Patriots receiver Randy Moss to score an easy touchdown on a key third down play, putting the Patriots up 14–10 with less than three minutes to go in the game.
 But, he came back to deflect a pass from Tom Brady to Randy Moss on the next drive to prevent the Patriots from scoring, and all but securing the Super Bowl victory.

 On December 14, 2008, the New York Giants gave him a 5-year $43.5 million deal with $20 million guaranteed.